Copies of the Matchstick for ME brochure

-The charity believes that biomedical research into ME was crucial in order to make progress in treating this disease.
+The charity believes that biomedical research into ME is crucial in order to make progress in treating this disease.

-We also decided that education of healthcare staff, the media, government departments, patient groups and patients was
+We also believe that education of healthcare staff, the media, government departments, patient groups and patients is

 to be a priority.